blog.hirnschall.net

 When to Use Capacitors in Parallel

 Parallel combinations are common in practice for two reasons.
 First, to reach a target capacitance that is not available as a standard component value — for example, combining a 10 µF and a 4.7 µF to get 14.7 µF.
 Second, to reduce effective ESR (equivalent series resistance): multiple capacitors in parallel divide the ESR, which matters in switching power supplies and high-frequency bypass applications.
+Once the equivalent capacitance is known, plug it directly into the RC time constant or LC resonance frequency calculator.

 Get Notified of New Articles